 6.2.4.1.0 Overview

 The Device Management (DMG) CSF provides management of device capabilities on MNs (e.g. M2M Gateways), ASNs and ADNs (e.g. M2M Devices), as well as devices that reside within an M2M Area Network.
 Application Entities (AE) can manage the device capabilities on those Nodes by using the services provided by the DMG CSF alleviating the need for the AE to have knowledge of the technology specific protocols or data models.
-While the AE does not require an understanding of the technology specific protocols or data models, this information is provided to the AE so that an AE can utilize this information for administrative purposes (e.g. diagnostics, troubleshooting).in
+While the AE does not require an understanding of the technology specific protocols or data models, this information is provided to the AE so that an AE can utilize this information for administrative purposes (e.g. diagnostics, troubleshooting).

-6.2.4.1.1 Device Management ArchitectureIn order to manage the CSE and device capabilities of the MNs, ASNs and ADNs, the DMG can utilize existing technology specific protocols (e.g. BBF TR-069 [i.2], OMA-DM [i.3], and LWM2M [i.4]) in addition to management of Management Resources across the Mcc reference point.
-When the technology specific protocols are used to manage the MN, ASN or ADN, the DMG of the IN translates or adapts the management related requests from other CSEs or from AEs to the technology specific requests of the corresponding technologies.
+In order to manage the CSE and device capabilities of the MNs, ASNs and ADNs, the DMG can utilize existing technology specific protocols (e.g. BBF TR-069 [i.2], OMA-DM [i.3], and LWM2M [i.4]) in addition to resource operations across the Mcc and Mca reference points.

+When non-oneM2M protocols are used to manage oneM2M Nodes the DMG of an IN or MN translates or adapts the management related oneM2M requests to/from the corresponding technology via a Management Adapter.
+The existing technology then supports operations between Management Servers and Management Clients.
+Architectural details regarding the use of non-oneM2M technology protocols is provided in clause 6.2.4.1.1.

+The architectural model for the native Device Management uses the generic oneM2M architecture and refernce points.

+Both Device Management options (native oneM2M or non-oneM2M) use resources maintaining information and relationships that are specific to Device Management (i.e. Device Management Resources), as well as general purpose resources.

+Device Management Resources maintain information and relationships used to:

+Manage technology specific data model objects via a Management Server which requires the information necessary to identify and access the Management Server.

+Invoke the security mechanism of the Management Server in order to authorize access to the technology specific data model objects.

+Procedures for managing Device Management Resources are further detailed in clause 10.2.8 and apply to both Device Management options.
+For Device Management using external technologies, at most one Management Server is able to Create, Delete or Update addressable elements of a Management Resource.

+6.2.4.1.1 Device Management using other existing technologies

+6.2.4.1.1.1 Architecture

+When non-oneM2M technologies are used to manage devices oneM2M resource operations need to be adapted to the specific protocol used (e.g. BBF TR-069 [i.2], OMA-DM [i.3], and LWM2M [i.4]).
 In order to perform the translation and adaptation functions, the DMG has a functional component termed the Management Adapter (figure 6.2.4.1.1-1).
-The Management Adapter in the DMG of the IN (IN-DMG-MA) performs the adaptation between the DMG and Management Servers using the ms interface; while the Management Adapter in the DMG of the MN (MN-DMG-MA) and ASN (ASN-DMG-MA) performs translation and adaptation between the DMG and the Management Client using the la interface.
+The Management Adapter in the DMG of the management server hosting M2M Node (e.g. IN-DMG-MA) performs the adaptation between the DMG and Management Servers using the ms interface; while the Management Adapter in the DMG of the management client hosting M2M Node (e.g. MN-DMG-MA or ASN-DMG-MA) performs translation and adaptation between the DMG and the Management Client using the la interface.
 Only one Management Adapter is shown in the DMG although it can interact with Management Server using different technology specific protocols.

 The interface between Management Server and Management Client (figure 6.2.4.1.1-1) is the mc interface which is subject to the technology specific protocol that is used (e.g. BBF TR-069 [i.2] or LWM2M [i.4]).
 The mc interface is technology dependent and is outside the scope of the present document.